 After three months of a strict diet to manage my gestational diabetes, it felt so strange to suddenly be free of carbohydrate concerns.
 From the moment I entered the hospital, my gestational diabetes only became a thing mentioned in passing.
 New nurses would come into the room and ask if I had any pregnancy complications.
 I would reply that I had gestational diabetes, and then they were onto the next item in my computerized chart.
 It was so strange.
 This was a condition I had lived with and regulated so carefully for weeks and once I was in the hospital, gestational diabetes was reduced to an item on a checklist.
 I was admitted to the hospital on a Monday night and was hooked up to an IV, which delivered any necessary nourishment without any need to worry about my gestational diabetes.

 And that’s how things continued for the entire duration of my time in the hospital.
 I never once limited anything that I ate and my blood sugar wasn’t monitored at all.
 It all seemed so foreign after everything I had been doing for the past three months.
-When the doctor stopped by for one last check before Dessa and I were discharged, I asked about the diabetes: if I should be concerned and how to proceed once I returned home.
-He explained that I would need to return to the lab after four weeks for one final glucose test (this one would be a two hour test) but I could eat anything I wanted in the meantime.
+When the doctor stopped by for one last check before Dessa and I were discharged, I asked about my diabetes: if I should be concerned and how to proceed once I returned home.
+He explained that I would need to return to the lab after four weeks for one final glucose test (this one would be a two-hour test) but I could eat anything I wanted in the meantime.
 He also explained that there was a very small chance that my diabetes would remain with me forever, but the chances of that were very slim since I was not exhibiting pre-diabetic characteristics at the start of my pregnancy.

 The Post-Baby Follow Up Glucose Test

-I completed the doctor’s orders and dragged myself out of bed early one Saturday morning for another 6am glucose test.
-This one was very similar to the three hour test.
+I completed the doctor’s orders and dragged myself out of bed early one Saturday morning for another 6 am glucose test.
+This one was very similar to the three-hour test.
 I had to fast for 12 hours in preparation for the test and they began by taking my fasting blood sugar.
-Nearly an hour later when that round of bloodwork was in, I sat in the chair and downed the orange sugary beverage.
+Nearly an hour later, when that round of bloodwork was in, I sat in the chair and downed the orange sugary beverage.
 I had to check one hour after finishing the drink for a follow-up blood test, then again after the second hour.
-After that I was free to go.
+After that, I was free to go.
 Thankfully, the test was much easier on my stomach and I didn’t experience any of the nausea that I had during my three-hour glucose test.
-Within the week I received word that my blood sugar levels were normal and healthy.
+Within the week, I received word that my blood sugar levels were normal and healthy.

 And just like that, I was free from the cloud of gestational diabetes.